 We have two weekly classes.

 Tuesday evenings, drop in class.
 Total beginners are very welcome.
 You do not need to “be a Buddhist”, or even to know anything about Buddhism.
-They are held at Millbridge Rooms (opposite the Hertford Theatre), at 7.30 pm to 9.45 pm.
+They are held at Millbridge Rooms (opposite the Hertford Theatre).
+Get there between 7.00pm and 7.15pm.
+We will have a tea break half way through and finish the evening at 9.45 pm.
 Click here for more information about the location.
-This class is co-ordinated by Rob.
+This class is co-ordinated by Keith.

 If you want to join our online community, please do some (or preferably all) of the following:

 And of course come along to one of our meetings.

 We normally get between 12 to 51 people – average is about 25.

 1) Mindfulness of Breathing (this is a basic mindfulness meditation.
 As your thoughts gradually quieten down, you enter a deeper, richer, space).